Gal-Gilor/In_Zeus_We_Trust/README.md

 ## Technical Description

 The dataset was released by [HackerRank](https://www.hackerrank.com/challenges/dota2prediction/problem/ "HackerRank") as a challenge.
 The dataset contains observations from 15000 matches in text file.
-Each row consists of 10 characters names (first 5 Sentinal, then 5 Scourge) and the outcome of the game (1 for Sentinal victory, 2 for Scourge) separated by commas.
+Each row consists of 10 heroe names (first 5 Sentinal, then 5 Scourge) and the outcome of the game (1 for Sentinal victory, 2 for Scourge) separated by commas.

 The majority of the code was written in Jupyter Notebooks using Python.
 Additionally, I used [VSCode](https://code.visualstudio.com/ "VSCode") to assist in creating the helper functions module and Readme.
 The project is publicly accessible can be found on my [GitHub](https://github.com/DaggerForce/Dota_Victory_Classification "GitHub").